Chapter 326B — Minnesota Electrical Act

 Fees

-Sets the fees for residential contractor, remodeler, and roofer licenses.
+This section sets fees and terms for residential contractor, remodeler, and roofer licenses, which are treated as …

 326B.82